kenballus/smtp-garden/images/dovecot/README.md

 - Two local mailboxes have been created, to serve as local delivery targets
   - Usernames are `user1` and `user2`
   - Uses the Maildir++ directory format (~/Maildir/{cur, new, tmp})
+  - Container `/home` is volumized and mapped to `exim/home/` on the host
+  - Container start script manages filesystem permissions